-An agreement that allows the School District to take the dollars that would typically have been paid to your electric, natural gas and local fuel oil suppliers, and through the energy savings, invest that money back into the District’s buildings and infrastructure.
+An agreement that allows you to take the dollars that would typically have been paid to your electric, natural gas and local fuel oil suppliers, and through the energy savings, invest that money back into your buildings and infrastructure.

 Typical Advantages Of An Epc

 There are numerous advantages and benefits that an EPC may bring to you and your operations.
 Some of these include: